Mbialowas10/MobileDev/docs/kotlin/kdoc/index.md

 }
 ```

-When a user type in function name or hovers mouse over function name, the following documentation appears.
+E.g. When a user types in a function name or hovers the mouse over function name, the following documentation appears.

 ![JDoc documentation](img/jdoc.jpg)